Overview of the Otolaryngology - Head and Neck Surgery Program

 - Crime Rate and Safety

-The cost of living in San Antonio is generally lower than in many other major cities, making it an attractive place for residents. - Proximity to Major Cities
+The cost of living in San Antonio is generally lower than many other major cities in the United States, making it a more affordable option for residents. - Proximity to Other Cities

 Comments